You want smart political talk without the meltdowns?

 That is a policy challenge.

-And then it brings up the other issue about the left in America and law and order and how they have sacrificed law and order at the altar of no bail, dismantled, defund the police efforts, and have been fully supportive of it, which makes every American less safe, less less secure.
+And then it brings up the other issue about the left in America and law and order and how they have sacrificed law and order at the altar of no bail, dismantle, defund the police efforts, and have been fully supportive of it, which makes every American less safe, less secure.

 If you're not safe, if you're not secure, if you don't have law, if you don't have order, you don't have an ability at all in any way to pursue happiness.